 Feb 16, 2016 – Singapore departure aboard Volendam

 I have some cappuccino and breakfast this morning at the hotel, and then repack before taking a taxi to the cruise ship terminal just before noon.
 As usual, Holland America Lines (HAL) are well organized.
-After filling in a few additional forms to allow me to exit Singapore, I check in at the cruise ship counter, receive my personalized security card for the ship, and walk my bags and myself through the concourse and aboard the ship to my cabin.
+After filling in a few additional forms to allow me to exit Singapore, I check in at the cruise ship counter, receive my personalized security card for the ship, and walk my bags and myself through the concourse and along the gangway aboard the ship to my cabin.

 The ship is docked in Harbourfront, a busy area of Singapore.
 When I return in 15 days mid-cruise, I will have some time to explore Singapore, since the ship stays overnight before departing for Indonesia and the Solar Eclipse.
-I attend a welcome reception for three and four star Mariners, where snacks are served, champagne and orange juice are available.
+I attend a welcome reception for three and four star Mariners, where snacks are served, along with champagne and orange juice.
 The Cruise Director and Hotel Manager welcome us as repeat HAL cruisers.
 After some delays caused by Singaporean authorities, the ship pulls away from the dock around 4:30PM into the busy harbour.
 We have a day at sea tomorrow before our arrival in our first port: Georgetown, Penang, Malaysia.